belovedpearl/AfricanRecipes-PP4/README.md

 ## Change Password Form
 This form uses the model User and inherits django's class [PasswordChangeForm](https://docs.djangoproject.com/en/1.8/_modules/django/contrib/auth/forms/).
 It allows users change their password by entering their old password and confirming a new one.
 For each field, it uses a Charfield and sets the maximum length of password to 100 including widget to add attributes for styling.

+# Mama'sKitchen Url

+The urls file holds the urlpatterns for Mama'skitchen app.
+The paths renders different pages discussed above.
+The first been the landing page, recipe details page, add recipe page, update recipe page, delete recipe page, countries page, editprofile, change password.
+Also the likes and dislike view .

+As previously mentioned, recipes are listed by their primary key, hence for paths that deal with a specific item; <int:pk> is used instead of <slug:slug> as in the walkthrough project.